EDobrohvalov/Hamahakki/README.md

-﻿# Small and stupid lib for parse ScrappySharp results into custom types
+﻿# Small library for web-scrapping with ScrappySharp, and wrapping results into custom types

 ### Implement HtmlNode parser, with all the features of [ScrappySharp](https://github.com/rflechner/ScrapySharp) selectors